leterDieu/Stellarity-mcoc/docs/items/armor/chorus_champion_armor.md

 </div>

 ## Obtaining
-Pieces of Ancient Armor have a 33% chance to generate in any Chest found inside [End Cities](../../structures/end_city.md), except for the ones on Ships.
-It has an additional 36% chance to have random enchantments.

-Each piece of Ancient Armor can also be crafted at the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md), using 4/8/7/5 [Ancient Plating](../materials/ancient_plating.md).
+Each piece of Chorus Champion Armor can be crafted at the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md), using 4 [Chorus Plating](../materials/chorus_plating.md), 1 [Enderite Smithing Template](../materians/enderite_smithing_template.md), and the respective netherite armor piece.

 ## Set Bonus
-While wearing a full set of Ancient Armor, players gain the ability to increase damage on consecutive attacks.
+While wearing a full set of Chorus Champion Armor, players gain the ability to increase damage on consecutive attacks.
 Hitting an enemy increases the damage of the next attack by 5%.
 This stacks up to 5 times for a grand total of 25% extra damage.
 This boost lasts for 5 seconds before vanishing, unless another attack has hit a mob.

 The set bonus extra damage stacks with the 10% extra damage from all armor pieces, meaning the actual damage increase is 35%.

 The amount of damage stacks a player has is indicated by differently pitched hit sounds, with higher pitch being equal to higher damage multiplier.

-Additionally, running with a full set of Ancient Armor will produce a purely cosmetic purple trail.
+Additionally, running with a full set of Chorus Champion Armor will produce a purely cosmetic purple trail.
 <figure markdown>
   ![Trail](../../assets/armor/ancient/trail.png){ align=right width="300vw" .border }
   <figcaption>Ancient Armor trail<br>seen while running</figcaption>